yeslogic/prince-docs/docs/gen-content.md

 This will add a cross-reference after every link with the correct page number determined automatically.
 For example: \[See page 17\].

-The `target-counter()` function can specify any counter, allowing cross-references to refer to list items, chapters or sections as well as pages.
+The `target-counter()` function can specify any counter, allowing cross-references to refer to list items, chapters or sections as well as pages or footnotes.

 The `target-counter()` function can also take an optional counter style, similar to the normal counter function.